mafm/ledger.fs/README.md

 I used visual studio community 2013 to build this.

+There are a couple of nuget libraries needed to build this.
+As far as I know, the package manager in visual studio should fetch them for you.

 #### Testing

 I haven't written as many tests as I would like.
 I should probably